|

 -> Agent generates response (content_cited)

--> User sees response (content_displayed)
+-> User sees source references (content_displayed)

 -> User clicks a source link (content_engaged)